Stu Mackenzie: Artistry

 Mackenzie is often noted for his work ethic.
 He is credited for the band's fast-paced release schedule; further, since the band's beginning, he has been treated as its "director".
 He attributes this to a need to always be creating, saying “It’s hard to stop, but I also realize it’s a problem I have.
 When I go on holiday and decide not to write, I’ll do something like 500 sudokus.
 I have to be filling my brain with something.”

 He deliberately avoids perfectionism, and does not try to better himself as he feels he would be too scared to start.
 He said: "I've never tried to say I'm going to make the best record I've ever made.
 I've never tried to say I'm going to write the best song I've ever written because I will do nothing.
 If I say that to myself, I will go hide under my bed and cry."

 Personal life

 Mackenzie confirmed in a Reddit AMA that he is vegan, which inspired some of the songs on the album Fishing for Fishies.
 He has also stated in an AMA that he does not believe in a God.

 Mackenzie married model Philippa Gleeson in 2019.
-They have two children and live in Melbourne.
+They have three children and live in Melbourne.

 In 2022, Mackenzie announced that he suffers from Crohn's disease, and that the remainder of King Gizzard's European summer tour would be cancelled due to him seeking treatment amidst a "personal health crisis".